-These 12 Uncanny Celebrity Impressions by Other Celebrities Will Make You Die Laughing
+12 Uncanny Times Celebrities Impersonated Other Celebrities

 2. Ariana Grande as Jennifer Lawrence

-It’s well-known that Ariana Grande has a killer voice, but she also a secret talent for nailing celebrity impressions.
+It’s well known that Ariana Grande has a killer voice, but she also a secret talent for nailing celebrity impressions.
 On an appearance on “Saturday Night Live,” Grande impersonated Jennifer Lawrence on “Celebrity Family Feud.”
-The impressions consisted of tons of “relatable” moments and Grande talking in a pitch-perfect J. Law voice about her love for food.
+The impressions consisted of tons of “relatable” moments and Grande speaking in a perfect J. Law voice about her love for food.

 3. Khloé Kardashian as Kim Kardashian